 One of the greatest assets of any business walks out of the door every night.
-What are you doing to get them to return next day energised, enthused and motivated to be the best they can be and consistently operating at their peak?
+What are you doing to get them to return the next day energised, enthused and motivated to be the best they can be and consistently operating at their peak?

 The starting point of leading others to success is about having a fundamental understanding of how we’re wired as humans and what makes us tick.
-Motivation is a personal choice and your role as leader, is to clearly understand what the driving forces and motivational triggers are of your people.
+Motivation is a personal choice and your role as a leader is to clearly understand what the driving forces and motivational triggers are of your people.
 When you know this you can ignite the self-motivation, desire and will in them.

 Check out this blog post which explains the 5 interlocking human drivers which are central to understanding what makes your people tick.

-One of the keys for creating a motivational and energising environment for your people is to understand clearly their personal goals and how work can be one of the vehicles in order to help them achieve those goals.
+One of the keys to creating a motivational and energising environment for your people is to understand clearly their personal goals and how work can be one of the vehicles in order to help them achieve those goals.

-The moment you help create the bridge in their mind – the link between their personal goals and business goals – self motivation kicks in.
+The moment you help create the bridge in their mind – the link between their personal goals and business goals – self-motivation kicks in.

 Imagine a triangle; the WHY being at the base, the WHAT on the left side, and the HOW on the right.

 We tend to spend most of our time in the WHAT we are doing and the HOW we are doing it but very little time in the WHY we are doing it.
-The WHY being the foundation of the entire process.
+The WHY is the foundation of the entire process.

-Now imagine the triangle again, adding a horizontal line two thirds of the way up with the word logic above the line and the word emotion below the line.
+Now imagine the triangle again, adding a horizontal line two-thirds of the way up with the word logic above the line and the word emotion below the line.

-In all buying decisions emotion is far more important than logic.
+In all buying decisions, emotion is far more important than logic.
 In fact, it is my firm view that all decisions are made emotionally… not logically.

 In a world that has become impersonal, where the big things make little difference, it’s the little things which make a big difference.

-Personal job satisfaction and motivation is driven by far more than financial factors such as salary and benefits.
+Personal job satisfaction and motivation are driven by far more than financial factors such as salary and benefits.
 This can include relocation services, career development, choice of work location, flexibility to spend time with children and attend school functions and sports days.

 Every person experiences important moments in their lives, but in business, there is one that stands out above all others: the moment a person changes from someone with a job to someone with a purpose.
 Whilst the motivation to do so must come from within, the triggers that compel them to make the switch are the ones you can create.

-As a leader of others you have a number of tools available for growing, developing and unlocking the potential in your people.
+As a leader of others, you have a number of tools available for growing, developing and unlocking the potential in your people.
 The key to success is knowing when to use each tool depending on where your people are at.
 Is it attitude, skills or knowledge or combination of all three.